SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/index.md

 * [System design][24]
 * [App Store][41]

-You can easily switch between these screens by clicking the buttons in the Navigator.
+You can easily switch between these screens in the Navigator.

 To access SOLoader, advanced import, replication, Travel and scripting, see [Windows Client settings][40].